 Learn how to support your leadership team from a place of personal empowerment

-The past year-and-a-half has been rough – to say the least.
+The past few years have been rough – to say the least.

 From all the fallout surrounding the global pandemic, to pressing financial and other budgetary constraints, trepidation about travel to visit colleagues, loved ones, and friends, and unnerving political strife on the local, national, and international levels.